The Site - Maps - The name - A short History

 There was a public outcry and several reports in the local press.
 The signs were rapidly and creatively defaced.
 Local people submitted applications for Town Green status and three designated public footpaths.
 Lancaster City Council imposed a Tree Preservation Order on the site.

-The land is owned by a property investment company which is registered in Bermuda, and its owners are thought to be based in Hong Kong.
-The director of the UK development company for the site is a Punjab-born, polo-playing friend of Prince Charles.
-His son plays polo with Prince Harry.
+The land was owned by a property investment company registered in Bermuda, owners thought to be based in Hong Kong.
+The director of the UK development company for the site is a polo-playing friend of Prince Charles.

 Freeman’s Wood is located on the south west edge of the city of Lancaster.
 It is bounded by the Lune Industrial Estate, a cyclepath, a public footpath, a public recreation ground, and Willow Lane.
 It is close to housing, and is near the tidal reach of the river Lune, and open farmland.